-Treatment Options for Drug Abuse
+Treatment Options for Substance Abuse in California

-Detoxification or Withdrawal Therapy
+Detoxification or Withdrawal Management

-- Teach you how to cope with drug cravings and help with medication management
+- How to cope with drug cravings

-- Suggest techniques that help prevent relapse
+- Techniques that help prevent relapse

 “I’ve been going here over a year now.
 I’ve always been treated professionally.
 Everyone is so nice.
 My clinicians are courteous and caring.
 Everyone I’ve dealt with has treated me respectfully while I’ve been learning to deal with my diagnoses.
 Highly recommend this office!”